abondance68/transparent_proxy_pattern/README.md

 <br>

-**The first implementation contract to be deployed on goerli  is the Box.sol contract**<br>
-**The second implementation to be deployed on goerli is the ProxyAdmin contract**<br>
-**The third  implementation to be deployed on goerli is the TransparentProxy contract**<br>
+**The first implementation contract to be deployed on goerli  is the Box.sol contract** **The second implementation to be deployed on goerli is the ProxyAdmin contract** **The third  implementation to be deployed on goerli is the TransparentProxy contract**

-Those 2 last contracts are verified on goerli.etherscan.io but not the first one.<br>
+Those 2 last contracts are verified on goerli.etherscan.io but not the first one.

 Once done, go to your cli  and enter the hardhat console by typing :<br>

 ```
 npx hardhat console --network goerli
 ```

-Once in the hardhat console,  type:
+**Once in the hardhat console,  type:**

 ```
-const Box  = await ethers.getContractFactory("Box")
+const Box  = await ethers.getContractFactory("Box")<br>
-const box  = await Box.attach("....address of the deployed TransparentProxy contract on goerli.....")
+const box  = await Box.attach("....address of the deployed TransparentProxy contract on goerli.....")<br>
 (await box.retrive()).toString()
 ```